ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 Using iRecentUserMsgCnt reduce chat history context sent to the server/ai-model to be just the system-prompt, prev-user-request-and-ai-response and cur-user-request, instead of full chat history.
 This way if there is any response with garbage/repeatation, it doesnt mess with things beyond the next question/request/query, in some ways.
+The trim garbage option also tries to help avoid issues with garbage in the context to an extent.

 Set max_tokens to 1024, so that a relatively large previous reponse doesnt eat up the space available wrt next query-response.
 However dont forget that the server when started should